Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 This section describes a set of tools for computing approximate posterior moments and marginal densities in XLISP-STAT.
-The definitions needed are in the file `bayes.lsp` on the distribution disk.
+The definitions needed are in the file `bayes.lisp` on the distribution disk.
 This file is not loaded automatically at start up; you should load it now, using the **Load** item on the **File** menu or the `load` command, to carry out the calculations in this section.
 The material in this